 Once you've secured an internship, you must get it approved to meet the internship requirement.
 To do so, send an email to the Office of Career Solutions and Corporate Engagement indicating:

-- the name of the company you will be interning with
+- the name of the company and your role

 You will be contacted via email if your internship has been approved for credit or if additional information is required.